thebrianbug/macro-notes/src/coins/synthetix-case.md

 ## Major Bullish Arguments

 1. The world of traditional finance has already voted the derivative market to be one of the most valuable markets in the world by market cap.
 Bringing this functionality on to blockchain as a native feature drastically increases the usefulness of cryptocurrency.
+1. Some existing financial assets cannot be easily represented in cryptocurrencies.
+Synthetic contracts can become an important bridge between the real world and cryptocurrency as the ecosystem continues to mature.
+1. Large-scale investing in short contracts can leave you at the mercy of a few large players in the traditional financial system.
+Historically, some of the largest brokerage and other institutions have been known to change their short requirements (i.e. increased their margin requirements) just as these investments become profitable.
+For the brokerage, this makes sense because when shorts are winning big, all their other investors are generally taking major losses.
+This puts the bottom line of these institutions at risk.
+Crypto-based investment contracts can't be altered just because the facilitator's bottom line is at-risk.
+Instead, participants are beholden to abide by their agreements even during times that are less profitable for them.

 ## Major Counterarguments